Tracing paper

 Tracing paper is paper made to have low opacity, allowing light to pass through.
-It was originally developed for architects and design engineers to create drawings that could be copied precisely using the diazo copy process; it then found many other uses.
+Its origins date back to at least the 1300s, when it was used by artists of the Italian Renaissance.
+In the 1880s, tracing paper was produced en masse, used by architects, design engineers, and artists.
+Tracing paper was key in creating drawings that could be copied precisely using the diazo copy process.
+It then found many other uses.
 The original use for drawing and tracing was largely superseded by technologies that do not require diazo copying or manual copying (by tracing) of drawings.

 The transparency of tracing paper is achieved by careful selection of the raw materials and the process used to create transparency.
 Cellulose fibre forms the basis of the paper, usually from wood species but also from cotton fibre.
 Often, paper contains other filler materials to enhance opacity and print quality.
 For tracing or translucent paper, it is necessary to remove any material which obstructs the transmission of light.

 Description

 Tracing paper is paper made to have low opacity, allowing light to pass through.
 It is named as such for its ability for an image to be traced onto it.
-It was originally developed for architects and design engineers to create drawings which could be copied precisely using the diazo copy process.
+The modern version of tracing paper was developed for architects and design engineers to create drawings which could be copied precisely using the diazo copy process.

 When tracing paper is placed onto a picture, the picture is easily visible through the paper.
 Thus, it becomes easy to find edges in the picture and trace the image onto the tracing paper.
 Pure cellulose fiber is translucent, and it is the air trapped between fibers that makes paper opaque and look white.
 If the fibers are refined and beaten until all the air is taken out, then the resulting sheet will be translucent.
 Translucent papers are dense and contain up to 10% moisture at 50% humidity.